Ellisande/epe/README.md

 epe consume <name> [version] [-cv <consuming-version>] [-cn <consuming-name>]
 ```

-Consume a web service named <name>.
+Consume a web service with ```<name>```.
 If a version it provided it will attempt to setup a contract with the specified version of the service, otherwise it will create a contract with the most recent supported version.

 After setting up the new contract information about the contract, including the api key and active endpoints will be saved in your project's endpoints.json file.